"Free, imaginative play is crucial for normal social, emotional, and cognitive development. It makes us better adjusted, smarter, and less stressed.”

 What do I do with my younger child on my Helper Day?

-Families who have younger children who are not yet eligible to attend Playschool may choose to participate in Shared Care with other families.
+Families who have younger children who are not yet eligible to attend Playschool might choose to participate in Shared Care with other families.
 Shared Care is coordinated by families working together to care for each other’s children at home so that parents are free to help in a classroom once a week.
-The caregivers receive the same co-op credit for remaining at home caring for other children as if they were helping in a classroom.
 Some families alternate between helping at Playschool and caring for the younger children.
-Playschool provides contact information to families interested in sharing care of their younger children.
+In the beginning of the school year, Playschool provides contact information to families interested in sharing care of their younger children.